 Antioxidants act as “cleaning agents,” oxidizing free radicals in the body to produce innocuous molecules that may be naturally removed from the blood and body.
 The body possesses a system for producing antioxidants, but only in small amounts.
-When there are too many free radicals in the body, antioxidants must be supplied from food.
+When too many free radicals exist in the body, antioxidants must be supplied from food.
 Antioxidants are found in fruits and vegetables.
 Coffee contains a wide range of antioxidants.

 Coffee contains antioxidants

 In 2005, Joe Vinson, the principal researcher, released a study that was funded by the American Cocoa Association and revealed that coffee contains more excellent antioxidant benefits than coffee.
 People have opinions.
 Unfortunately, the antioxidant properties he discovered only manifested after a particular stage in the roasting process at the time.
 This means that the beneficial antioxidants in coffee can be formed or eliminated at a certain period during the roasting process.

 The following are some of the antioxidants contained in coffee:

 Cafestol is found in the beans and remains after they have been decaffeinated.
 Cafestol acts as a bile acid modifier in the gut.
 It also has anti-inflammatory properties in the brain.